 A sound masking system is a distributed audio sound system that emits a low-level non-distracting masking noise (similar to pink noise) typically tailored to reduce far-field speech intelligibility and thereby improving speech privacy.
 It is also effectively used to reduce distracting adjacent office noise, traffic or other unwanted noise to improve the work environment.
-Every space has it's own acoustic signature thereby requiring a specific sound masking noise curve to be tuned for the desired curved in a given space.
-This example illustrates a large office with two identical open space cubical layouts and several closed offices.
-Different masking noise curves and levels need to be set-up for the two types of acoustical spaces.
-See Atlas Sound "MaskingSpectra.doc" on atlassound.com for specific guidance on open and closed office masking curve settings.
+Every space has it's own acoustic signature thereby requiring a specific sound masking noise curve to be tuned for the desired curve in a given space.
+In this example a small single room call center in an "Open" room setting is detailed.
+In this type of setting only one masking noise curve is required.
+See Atlas Sound "MaskingSpectra.doc" at atlassound.com for specific guidance on open and closed office masking curve settings.